syncfusion-content/javascript-docs/js/DateTimePicker/Concepts-and-Features/Right-to-Left.md

   **[JavaScript]**

-  // Add the code in your script section to render DateTimePicker with right to left appearance
+  // Adds the code in your script section to render DateTimePicker with right to left appearance

             $('#dateTime').ejDateTimePicker({
 	                width: 200,